 Many mice used with Microsoft Windows systems have only two buttons.
-To simulate a middle-button press, hold down the CONTROL key and press the left mouse button.
+See your system documentation for information on emulating a middle-button press.

 Using a Macintosh (One-Button) Mouse

 Many mice used with Macintosh systems have only one button.
 The X Window System software provided with MacOS X provides multi-button mouse emulation, allowing you to configure the system to generate middle- and right-button press events.
 See your MacOS X system documentation for details.